 Did I just get way off track?
 Yes.
 But that’s the nature of marketing today.
 You have so many choices, and it’s confusing.
 Do you know what I think you need?
 I think you need a good marketing person in your corner that you can trust.
 Someone who will honestly answer the questions you have… and who has the “stuff” to actually make your advertising work.

 Someone like that could quite possibly be priceless.
 Am I that person?
 Maybe I’m a good fit for you, maybe I’m not.
 But my goal is actually to BECOME PRICELESS to my clients.
-And that doesn’t happen by just slinging “Ad Packages” or cheap rates.
-It comes from being a good marketing resource, and it comes from making advertising work.
-Which is what I obsess about for my clients every day.
+I want to be your trusted marketing resource.
+Which comes from making your advertising work.

 And it’s also why I have clients who say things like… “We love radio.
 I say we double-down on THAT.”